openshift/machine-config-operator/docs/MachineConfiguration.md

 ### OSImageURL

 The operating system used to first boot a machine is platform dependent.
 For example, on AWS AMIs are used to bring up EC2Instances.
 But for day-2 updates of the cluster, the MachineConfigDaemon uses the `OSImageURL` to fetch new operating system during updates.
-An example for OSImageURL is `quay.io/openshift/$CONTAINER:$OCP_VERSION`.
+An example for OSImageURL is `quay.io/openshift/$CONTAINER@sha256:$DIGEST`.
+The digest is required to ensure there are no race conditions.

 When combining multiple MachineConfig objects, OSImageURL field is ignored from all the MachineConfig objects except the one defined by Openshift.